Maurizio-dot/Maurizio-dot.github.io/README.md

 <img width="482" alt="lol" src="https://github.com/Maurizio-dot/Maurizio-dot.github.io/assets/173699843/32cc0882-c82d-4c82-931a-142704bfef93">

-Searching for "type" on ArCo in the Denotative Description section, we identified "hasCulturalPropertyType" as the only plausible property.
-However, when we queried to find "affresco" as a cultural property type, we did not find this match.
-Instead, we found "affresco" listed only as part of MaterialOrTechnique along with "intonaco":
+The problem is that the property "hasType" does not exist in ArCo's Denotative Description.
+The closest property we found is "hasCulturalPropertyType."
+Therefore, we revised the query, replacing "hasType" with "hasCulturalPropertyType":

 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>